algrym/protonpack-huzzah32/README.md

 # protonpack-huzzah32
 This is a CircuitPython script to drive Neopixels from a Huzzah32 in a Ghostbusters-style proton pack.
-Update of Ghostbusters ProtonPack for the Adafruit Huzzah32

 ## References: